rikkertkoppes/balls/readme.md

 - `train-tensorflow.py`: training the network, basically directly copied from the [deep mnist tensorflow example](https://www.tensorflow.org/versions/r0.8/tutorials/mnist/pros/index.html)
 - `mnist-model.ckpt`: the trained model, saved as checkpoint
-- `deepMnist.py`: small library that contains out model
+- `deepMnist.py`: small library that contains our model
 - `opencvcam.py`: the actual detection script.
 Performs the steps in the model above and sends a get request to a local endpoint
 - `server.js`: a small nodejs server (because I am more familiar with websockets in node than in python).
 To process the request and load the ticket in an iframe
 - `public/index.html`: the webpage handling the above websocket data